sparklyballs/XBMC-Headless/README.md

 variables are

-MYSQLip : MYSQL host, must be ipaddress and not hostname MYSQLport  : port for MYSQL host (usually 3306) MYSQLuser  : user for xbmc mysql
+MYSQLip : MYSQL host, must be ipaddress and not hostname<br>
+MYSQLport  : port for MYSQL host (usually 3306)<br>
+MYSQLuser  : user for xbmc mysql <br>
-MYSQLpass  : password for xbmc mysql
+MYSQLpass  : password for xbmc mysql<br>

 /root/.xbmc is config folder within the image.